giantswarm/docs/sources/guides/java.md

 <p class="lastmod">Last edited on October 20, 2014 by Matthias Lübken</p>

 There are tons of Java web stacks.
-For our first example we choose [Spark](http://www.sparkjava.com/) a tiny Sinatra inspired framework in Java 8.
+For our first example we chose [Spark](http://www.sparkjava.com/) a tiny Sinatra inspired framework in Java 8.

 For the simplest helloworld see [https://github.com/giantswarm/sparkexample](https://github.com/giantswarm/sparkexample)

-A slightly more advanced TODO example see [https://github.com/giantswarm/todoapp-spark](https://github.com/giantswarm/todoapp-spark)
+For a slightly more advanced TODO example see [https://github.com/giantswarm/todoapp-spark](https://github.com/giantswarm/todoapp-spark)

 ## Dockerfile